envdes/code_DynamicUrbanAlbedo/README.md

 - The support of [Douglas Lowe](https://github.com/douglowe) and Christopher Grave from Research IT at The University of Manchester is gratefully acknowledged.
 - [Zhonghua Zheng](https://github.com/zhonghua-zheng) appreciates the support provided by the academic start-up funds from the Department of Earth and Environmental Sciences at The University of Manchester.
 - [Yuan Sun](https://github.com/YuanSun-UoM) is supported by the PhD studentship of Zhonghua Zheng's academic start-up funds.
-- Contributions from [Keith W Oleson](https://staff.ucar.edu/users/oleson) are based upon work supported by the NSF National Center for Atmospheric Research, which is a major facility sponsored by the U.S. National Science Foundation under Cooperative Agreement No. 1852977.
+- Contributions from [Keith W. Oleson](https://staff.ucar.edu/users/oleson) are based upon work supported by the NSF National Center for Atmospheric Research, which is a major facility sponsored by the U.S. National Science Foundation under Cooperative Agreement No. 1852977.
 - Lei Zhao acknowledges the support of the U.S. National Science Foundation (CAREER award Grant 2145362).
 - The authors declare no conflict of interest.